 I’m writing about this case because I believe it is a good example of how scammers can operate and get away with murder for a long time.
 I strongly recommend you read both the review linked above and CFTC’s complaint.
 Here are the highlights:

-The CFTC alleges that Defendants have: 1) portrayed Dufresne as a successful professional trader with years of experience and numerous awards and recognitions when, in fact, Dufresne has little experience, has never been professionally recognized, and has never been a profitable trader;
+The CFTC alleges that Defendants have: 1) portrayed Dufresne as a successful professional trader with years of experience and numerous awards and recognition when, in fact, Dufresne has little experience, has never been professionally recognized, and has never been a profitable trader;

 2) touted the profitability of SoT’s strategies and systems and claimed hundreds of thousands of dollars in trading profits earned every year, when, in fact, none of the Defendants’ accounts has ever been profitable;